Chapter 9 Leaving Home

 “Andrew told me how to get to Liz’s back house and explained it was empty but had a couple of jump seats.
 He said that since the President’s husband had just unexpectedly shown up, they were too busy to notice me sneaking onto the property.
 I was too scared to do anything but get to that house.”

 From then on, I stayed inside.
 Andrew only talked to me through a P.A. system, but I began to understand what he was—an A.I.- more by how he referred to himself than by any way he was.
 We had great conversations about Mesaland and the fact that Elizabeth was President.
 Imagine!”
-Sammie shook her head, musing.
+Sammie shook her head, a smile forming.
 “Andrew kept the electricity on and taught me how to use the replicator.
-That was wild, just like Star Trek.
-I trusted him.
+That was wild, just like Star Trek,” She paused and then said,I trusted him.”

 At first, with all the gadgets, it was fun, but I became restless staying inside.
 When the second launch came up, Andrew couldn’t wait anymore; he felt it was time to tell Elizabeth, and I agreed.
 Both of us felt guilt.
 It made me ashamed that I was hiding this from her.
-I am very sorry if I caused any issues; Elizabeth was always kind to Andrew and me.”
+I am very sorry if I caused any issues; Elizabeth was always kind to me.”

 “Hagor?” said Truckee’s Governor from the Forest biome asked.